Turtle Creek Wind Farm has an installed capacity of 199.2 megawatts (MW) — enough to power approximately 57,000 average Iowa homes.

 Turtle Creek Wind Farm saves more than 354 million gallons of water each year and displaces carbon emissions from fossil fuel power plants, a major contributor to climate change.
 Wind energy also enhances air quality by helping to mitigate the health effects of harmful air pollutants.

 Turtle Creek Wind Farm is compatible with other land uses and provides a stable form of income to local landowners.
-Millions of dollars will be paid to the wind farm’s landowners through the life of the project.
+More than $970,000 has been paid to the wind farm’s landowners through 2019.
 These supportive landowners participate in long-term lease and easement agreements that cover turbines, access roads, and transmission corridors.

 Modern wind turbine generators are sophisticated, high-tech machines designed to capture the kinetic energy of the wind and convert it into electricity.
 A turbine’s blades capture the wind and rotate an internal shaft connected to a gearbox spinning a generator to produce electricity.
 Tubular steel towers support a hub with three attached blades and a nacelle, which houses the shaft, gearbox, generator, and controls.
 Wind measurements are collected to automatically rotate the turbine to face the strongest wind and angle, or “pitch,” its blades to optimize the energy captured.
 Electricity must be produced at just the right frequency and voltage to be compatible with the utility grid.

-Turtle Creek Wind Farm will consist of 40 Vestas V136 3.6 MW wind turbines and 16 Vestas V136 3.45 MW wind turbines.
+Turtle Creek Wind Farm consists of 40 Vestas V136 3.6 MW wind turbines and 16 Vestas V136 3.45 MW wind turbines.